 The promotion of collaborative processing that adds value, such as extracting milk from soy, increases the range of available food to farmers while also providing them with a greater source of income.
-There are 10 farmers’ associations which have been established in various areas to strengthen the clubs’ transition into collective and self-running entities that are sustainable beyond the program period.
+Farmers associations are established to strengthen the clubs’ transition into collective and self-running entities that are sustainable beyond the program period.

 From the initial 12.000 farmers which the program started way back in 2006, over 69.000 farmers organized in clubs of 30- 50 members have been trained over the years.
 The trainings offered emphasize on food security, soil and water conservation and use of improved plant varieties as well as integrated pest management techniques and crop rotation to avoid soil depletion.
 Access to water is key to improving Malawi’s agricultural sector.
 As such, the program has been focusing on increasing water availability and also on conserving its usage, as the effects of global warming and drought are ever present threats to the food security of the smallholder farmers.

 Currently, the program is working with 3.000 farmers in Thyolo and Mzimba who are growing Macadamia Nuts under a Macadamia Nuts Value Chain and Enhancement project with the Public Private Sector as well as reaching out to 2400 farmers in Chiradzulu and 10250 farmers in Dowa through cooperatives.